Suppressed Density of States in Self-Generated Coulomb Glasses

 An example is the icosahedral short-range order first proposed\cite{1952RSPSA.215...43F} and later observed in metallic glasses such as Ti-Zr-Ni.\cite{2003PhRvL..90s5504K,2009PhRvL.102e7801S,2013PhRvB..87r4203S} A single icosahedron is much denser packed than any crystalline structure like fcc or hcp, which suggests that in the liquid phase the dominant density correlations are icosahedral.
 However, one cannot fill space with icosahedral order, leading to glassy behavior at low temperatures.

-A more recent example is found in self-generated electron glasses.\cite{Kagawa:2013hz,Sato:2014jp,Sato:2014cl} In the organic layered materials of the $\theta$-family, the electrons display distinct glassy features after fast-cooling to avoid a stripe ordering transition.
+A more recent example is found in self-generated - which means no quenched disorder - electron glasses.\cite{Kagawa:2013hz,Sato:2014jp,Sato:2014cl,Kagawa:2017de} In the organic layered materials of the $\theta$-family, the electrons display distinct glassy features after fast-cooling to avoid a stripe ordering transition.
 Upon cooling, the local charge order present in the high-temperature liquid strengthens even further within the glassy regime.

 In this Letter we propose, based on the assumption of glassiness due to locally frustrated order, that such self-generated glasses display a characteristic soft gap in the single-particle density of states.
 This implies that self-generated glasses are \emph{not} marginally stable,\cite{Muller:2015kl} which would require saturation of the Efros-Shklovskii bound\cite{1975JPhC....8L..49E,1976JPhC....9.2021E}.
 We observe that the presence of local charge order stabilizes the glass and suppresses the density of states to $g(\epsilon) \sim e^{-V/\xi |\epsilon|}$ where $V$ is the interaction strength, and $\xi$ is the finite correlation length of the local order.
 As can be seen in Fig. \ref{FigFit}, this form is consistent with numerical simulations.